-The less popular E514c elliptical is the entry level machine, with a fixed 18" stride, 16 resistance levels, 20 workout programs and basic LCD display.
+The less popular E514c elliptical (recently discontinued) is the entry level machine, with a fixed 18" stride, 16 resistance levels, 20 workout programs and basic LCD display.
 You can pedal forwards or backwards, and also utilize the Nautilus Connect capability.

 The top of the line model is the new E618 Performance Series elliptical trainer, which is an improvement on the E616 with a better drive system, adjustable console and higher weight capacity, along with a slightly better warranty.

 Despite the fact that the machines have definitely come down in quality over the years, customer reviews are still quite favorable and the Nautilus ellipticals, especially the E614 and E614, remain quite popular.

 They do offer some good features, but there is a lot of competition in that price range from companies such as Horizon and NordicTrack.

 If you do decide to purchase one of these machines, make sure you get an extended warranty to cover yourself...as we mentioned their warranties are not great, and you don't want to get stuck in case your elliptical turns out to be a lemon.